ryanlintott/ZoomImageViewer/README.md

 ## zoomImageViewer
 Attach the `zoomImageViewer(uiImage:)` modifier to a view and pass it a binding to an optional `UIImage`.
 The viewer shows nothing while the binding is `nil`, and presents the image fullscreen as soon as one is set.
 Closing the viewer sets the binding back to `nil`, and setting the binding to `nil` closes the viewer with the same fade.

-The viewer covers the view it is attached to, so attach it to a view that covers the whole screen and add it as high up the hierarchy as you can.
-Attaching it to a single button shows the image in that button's frame.
+The viewer covers the view it is attached to, so add it near the top of the hierarchy to cover the whole window.

 ```swift
 @State private var uiImage: UIImage? = nil